-After his father generated wealth from his work in manufacturing as the owner of Ferret-Savinel, a civil engineering company, Bernard bought Christian Dior in 1985 for $15 million dollars.
-He has invested in a diversity of companies.
+After his father generated wealth from his work in manufacturing as the owner of Ferret-Savinel, a civil engineering company, Bernard bought Christian Dior in 1985 for $15 million.
+He has invested in a variety of companies.

 4. Warren Buffett: Net Worth $82 Billion

 Warren Edward Buffett is one of the most famous investors and philanthropists to date.
 He is the chairman and CEO of Berkshire Hathaway.
 He was born in Omaha, Nebraska, and graduated from Columbia Business School.
 He has backed major companies like Geico, Duracell, restaurant chains, and some 60+ others.
 He filed his first tax return at age 14 and itemized his newspaper delivery bike; he also purchased shares in Berkshire Hathaway in 1962.

 Buffett is incredibly generous and has donated huge portions of his earnings to charitable causes—launching the Giving Pledge with the Gates.
 Buffett made campaign contributions to President Barack Obama.

 5. Carlos Slim Helú: Net Worth $64 Billion